This Handbook contains everything you need to know about this epic Secret Compass expedition to Iraqi Kurdistan.

 Secret Compass always suggest carrying an emergency fund of $100-$200 in cash.
 Ensure debit/credit cards are unblocked and you have a spare.

-The following is Secret Compass’s recommended kit list for the 2018 expedition to Iraqi Kurdistan.
+The following is Secret Compass’s recommended kit list for our expedition to Iraqi Kurdistan.
 Some items are vital so please read carefully.
 There are some examples and video guides on our website under the kit section.

 All kit and equipment should be appropriate for a Scottish winter trip with potential for sub zero temperatures and high winds.
 Good, crampon-compatible boots and gloves are essential to protect your extremities.
 A suggested personal packing list is below, Secret Compass will supply group equipment, tents, stoves, water filtration, crampons, ice axes and helmets.
 You will be required to carry all of your own kit for this expedition along with a share of a group equipment.